snap-stanford/stark/README.md

 ### Data of the Knowledge Bases

-- The knowledge base data of STaRK-Amazon and STaRK-Prime will be **automatically** downloaded and loaded.
-STaRK-Amazon may takes around an hour to process.
+The knowledge base data of all three benchmark will be **automatically** downloaded and loaded.
+STaRK-PrimeKG takes around 5 minutes to download and load the processed data.
+STaRK-Amazon and STaRK-MAG may takes around an hour to process from the raw data.
-- The knowledge base data of STaRK-MAG should be **manually** downloaded.
-Please download the data from [here](https://zenodo.org/records/2628216) and place them under the folder `data/mag/raw/ogbn_mag/mag_mapping`.

 ## Reference